VISEGRAD BLOG: Poland's future depends on President Duda

 “The one thing that unites them is getting Law and Justice out,” Professor Aleks Szczerbiak of Sussex University told a School of Slavonic and East European Studies (SSEES) seminar in London on October 18.
 “Beyond that it will be very difficult to agree on a government programme.”

 Even on relations with the European Union, which all the coalition parties want to rebuild, there is little clarity on its approach.
-The campaign shed little light on topics where Poland is sensitive, such as policies against climate change, the conditions of Ukraine’s accession to the EU, as well as reform of the bloc to make further enlargement possible, including restricting states’ vetoes.
+The opposition deliberately shed little light in the campaign on topics where Poland is sensitive, such as policies against climate change, the conditions of Ukraine’s accession to the EU, as well as reform of the bloc to make further enlargement possible, including restricting states’ vetoes.

 Szczerbiak predicts the new government will move quickly to try to release EU aid frozen because of PiS’ violations of the rule of law.
 “But beyond that it is very difficult to know what this government would do,” he told the seminar.